Mudassar123khan/Nestly/README.md

 ## Overview

-Imperial\_hotels is a full-featured developer toolkit for building scalable, data-driven property listing platforms.
+Nestly is a full-featured developer toolkit for building scalable, data-driven property listing platforms.
 It's designed to streamline the development of real estate applications by combining robust data validation, secure user authentication, and seamless media management.

-### Why Imperial\_hotels?
+### Why Nestly?

 This project simplifies creating dynamic property marketplaces by providing core features: